D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Experiments

-\textbf{Effect of losses: } Fig.~\ref{fig:loss_abla} summarizes the effect of each loss component.
-It is observed that only with the use of cosine distillation NesT is able to achieve almost comparable accuracy as \cite{bic,icarl,lucir} in all three settings.
-The addition of logit adjustment offset alone brings about 1.5\%-2\% improvement over the cosine distillation loss.
-Grad-CAM loss alone is unstable and leads to a drop in performance.
-This could be related to the abrupt changes in model parameters due to the class imbalance, where new classes have higher loss at the start of each phase.
-When combined with logit adjustment, Grad-CAM loss improves average accuracy in all three settings.
+\customsubsubsection{Contribution from Each Loss Terms: } We analyse the contribution of each component in our loss formulation in Fig.~\ref{fig:loss_abla}.
+We observe that with just cosine distillation, NesT is able to achieve almost comparable accuracy as the baselines \cite{bic,icarl,lucir}.
+The addition of logit adjustment offset alone brings about $1.5\%$ - $2\%$ improvement over using cosine distillation loss.
+We observe that Grad-CAM loss alone is not strong enough to boost the accuracy.
+This is because of the model's inability to handle abrupt changes in model parameters caused due to class imbalance.
+However, when combined with other losses, we observe considerable improvement.

-\textbf{Effect of patch size $S$:} $S$ defines the size of patches for the patchifying step, which in turn decides the number of patches.
-Nest-Tiny for CIFAR-100 can be used with a patch size of $S=1$ and 2.
-With $S=1$, more number of patches are formed.
-This also gives more learning ability for NesT resulting in a considerable improvement in average accuracy over $S=2$ as shown in Table \ref{table_mix}.

-\textbf{Effect of $\tau$:} There is a trade off between forgetting and learning when applying adjustments to the logits.
-As shown in Table~\ref{table_tao}, a high value of $\tau$ effectively reduces the forgetting, but puts much emphasis on old classes that hinders new learning.
-In contrast, a small value of $\tau$ does not have enough impact on retaining old classes for the Grad-CAM loss to work properly.
-As $\tau$ is multiplied by the class priors to compute the adjustments, the value of $\tau$ is chosen smaller when the ratio between memory samples to total number of samples is large, in the case of ImageNet.
+\customsubsubsection{Sensitivity Analysis on $\tau$, $\gamma$, $\lambda$:} There is a trade off between forgetting and learning while doing logit adjustment.
+As shown in Tab.~\ref{table_tao}, a high value of $\tau$ effectively reduces the forgetting, but puts much emphasis on old classes that hinders new learning.
+In contrast, a small value of $\tau$ does not have enough impact on retaining old classes.
+Table \ref{table_gamma} clearly shows the benefit of using $L_{cam}$ and $L_{dis}$ in improving accuracy.
+For 5 tasks CIFAR-100 setting, $\tau$=1, $\lambda$=7 and $\gamma$=0.1 obtains the best results.

-\textbf{Effect of Mixup: } Our method uses mixup in the initial phase where half of the classes are learnt.
-However, we observe differences in performance when using mixup in incremental phases.
-For CIFAR-100, using mixup in incremental phases proves to be unfavorable as it can act as a strong regularizer for the small dataset.
-Table \ref{table_mix} suggests the above observations, however, the regularization effect of mixup is helpful for large-scale datasets such as ImageNet.